-Agreements, by default, are unspoken and undistinguished, meaning they are not seen as agreements.
-They are seen instead as what is the case; in other words, The Truth.
+Agreements are usually unspoken and undistinguished, meaning they are not seen as agreements.
+They are seen instead as The Truth.

 Her name was Eunice and she came from a family of piano-makers.
 She lived in London, around Kensington, and was the eldest of five children.

 She had olive skin and long dark glossy hair that would remain free of grey until her death.
 She worked as a governess, and sometime in her late teens, her mother, an alcoholic by some reports, left the family and was never seen nor heard of again.
-Around that time, she fell in love with her first cousin, Percival.
-Her father forbade her to do so.
+Around that time, she began a relationship with her first cousin, Percival, despite her father forbidding her to do so.

 Soon after, she left England with Percival and travelled by ship to Australia, where a short time later they were married, in Queensland, I think.
 She sent wedding invitations to her family and never heard another word.
 She was 20 years old.
 She lived in various places in Australia, including, I discovered a few years ago, a house a few kilometres from where I live today.
 It was where they were living when Percival left for World War One.

 She went on to have 10 children, 7 girls and 3 boys.
 My mother is the youngest.

 My Auntie E – one of three remaining siblings – tells me no-one ever called her Mum or Mummy.
 It was always “Mother”, though Percival was always “Daddy”.
 When I ask her why the difference, she says she doesn’t know.